Cognigy/Documentation/docs/ai/empower/agentic-ai.md

 6. Click **Create**.
 7. In the Flow editor, click **+** to open the **Node Selection** menu.
 8. On the **By Function** tab, go to the **AI** tab and select the [AI Agent](../build/node-reference/ai/ai-agent.md) Node from the list.
 The AI Agent Node will appear in the Flow editor.
-9. Left-click the Node to open the Flow Editor.
+9. Left-click the Node to open the Flow editor.
 10. Select the desired AI Agent from the AI Agent list.
 Configure the [rest of the fields](../build/node-reference/ai/ai-agent.md#ai-agent-settings).
 11. Click **Save Node**.
 12. Below the parent AI Agent Node, configure the [child Tool Node](../build/node-reference/ai/ai-agent.md#ai-agent-tool-settings).
 Specify the tool's use case, such as unlocking an account or registering a new user.
 Make sure the tool's name and description are clear and informative for the model.